denis-migdal/LISS/README.md

 // cf /examples/extend
 import LISS from 'LISS';

-// Give the inherited HTML element as the first parameter of LISS class MyComponent extends LISS({
+class MyComponent extends LISS({
     host   : HTMLTableRowElement,
     extends: EventTarget, // the component is able to send events.